AhmmedAbdelAziz/Node.js-Deployment-Pipeline-on-AWS/README.md

 ## Terraform

 Terraform is used to create the full infrastructure on AWS.
 The Terraform configuration creates a VPC, two subnets in different availability zones, an internet gateway, a route table for the public subnets, a security group for the EC2 instances, an Application Load Balancer, two EC2 instances, and an Elastic IP for each EC2 instance.
+Then fills the inventory file IPs dynamically from Terraform output from created two EC2 instances

 ## Jenkins